shaikezam/shaikezam.github.io/article/oltp_star_schema.md

 *No changes tracked; the initial data remains unchanged.*

+**Explanation**: SCD Type 0 does not track any changes to the data.
+The dimension is static, and once the data is loaded into the system, it remains as is.
+This approach is suitable for data that does not change or where historical changes are not important.

 #### SCD Type 1

 | Customer ID | Name      | Address          |